Doctoral dissertations in the Faculty of Social Sciences

 Grade proposal

-Doctoral theses are graded on a scale of fail – pass – pass with distinction.
-The grading statements of a doctoral thesis are the opponent’s statement,the report written by the custos on the public examination and grading negotiations, and the grading form (applicable to defenses when the permission to defend has been granted 13 Dec 2022 or later).
-All the statements must include a grade proposal, which also takes into account the preliminary examination statements.
+Doctoral theses are graded on a scale of fail – pass from 1 August 2025.
+Dissertation that has been submitted for preliminary examination before 1 August 2025, will be graded on the scale fail – pass – pass with distinction.
+The grading statements of a doctoral dissertation are the opponent’s statement, the report written by the custos on the public examination and grading negotiations.
+All the statements must include a grade proposal, which also considers the preliminary examination statements.
 The grade is also affected by the doctoral candidate’s defence in the public examination.
+Grading forms to the opponent and the grading committee will be provided after the doctoral candidate has been granted a permission to defend the dissertation.

 As a rule, doctoral theses are approved with the grade ‘pass’.
-The grade ‘pass with distinction’ may only be given to a doctoral thesis that with regard to its quality is considered to belong to the top 15% of doctoral theses.
-This grade may be given to theses that are especially meritorious and ambitious in light of all of the assessment criteria.
-The grading will take place according to the above criteria (see Definition of a doctoral thesis).
+The grade ‘pass with distinction’ may only be given to a doctoral thesis that regarding its quality is considered to belong to the top 15% of doctoral theses.
+This grade may be given to theses that are especially meritorious and ambitious considering all the assessment criteria.
+The grading will take place according to the above criteria.

 Opponent’s statement

-The opponent provides the Faculty with a written statement (recommended length: two to five pages) on the thesis and submits it to the Faculty’s doctoral student services within two weeks of the public examination.
+The opponent provides the faculty with a written statement (recommended length: two to five pages) on the thesis and submits it to the faculty’s doctoral student services within one week of the public examination.
 The statement must be written in Finnish, Swedish or English.
 When the doctoral candidate is not Finnish, the statements should be written in English.

 The statement should include a thorough estimate of the scholarly significance of the doctoral thesis in relation to the thesis criteria of the faculty and the doctoral candidate’s ability to defend the thesis in the public examination against critique provided by the opponent.
 To help the doctoral candidate to understand the grounds of the proposed grade, it is good to clarify weaknesses of the thesis in addition of its strengths in the Opponent's statement.
 However, the opponent’s statement cannot include any new criticisms, but only comments to which the doctoral candidate has been able to respond in the public examination.